rug-cit-hpc/league-of-robots/roles/rsyslog_client/README.md

    Note: port is optional, and if not defined, 514 as default value is used

-2. If the local rsyslog serves was already created, then this playbook also creates for each of the client
+2. If the local rsyslog serves was already created, then this playbook also creates for each of the clients
    (if certificate and key are missing or are not compatible signed with CA)
     - private key (with 4096 bits)
     - copies the template, based on which the certificate request will be created